BLSQ/openhexa/README.md

 - Debian packages `gettext-base` `postgresql` `postgresql-14-postgis-3`
 - [yq](https://github.com/mikefarah/yq/#install)

-You can check your installation by running first
+After having cloned this repo and change your current dir to it, you can check your installation by running first

 ```bash
 ./script/setup.sh check